 • Six (6) credits of engineering courses from School of Engineering departments other than Computer Science, ECE, Applied Mathematics and Statistics, or General Engineering.
 Students must complete enough of the approved non-CS/ECE advanced design labs so that they have at least twelve (12) credits of advanced laboratory, design intensive, or senior design project courses.
 Courses in this group may not be taken Pass/Fail.
 Entrepreneurship and Management courses in the Center for Leadership Education, CANNOT be counted as “other engineering courses”.

 • Twenty-four (24) credits in mathematics courses taken from the Mathematics Department or the Applied Mathematics and Statistics Department.
-Calculus II (110.109), Calculus III (110.202), Linear Algebra (110.201) or Linear Algebra and Differential Equations (550.291), Discrete Mathematics (550.171), Probability and Statistics (550.310/311) or Introduction to Probability (550.420) must be taken.
+Calculus II (110.109), Calculus III (110.202), Linear Algebra (110.201) or Linear Algebra and Differential Equations (550.291), Discrete Mathematics (550.171), Probability and Statistics (550.311) or Introduction to Probability (550.420) must be taken.
 Elementary or precalculus courses, such as 110.105 or 550.111-112, are not acceptable.
 Courses in this category may not be taken Pass/Fail.
 Calculus I may be waived through an examination taken during freshman orientation.
 If not waived, it must be taken as a prerequisite to Calculus II.

 • Sixteen (16) credits of basic sciences (physics, chemistry, biology, earth and planetary sciences) which must include General Physics (171.101-102), General Physics Laboratory (173.111-112), and Introductory Chemistry (030.101).
 Courses in this group may not be taken Pass/Fail.
 Courses coded NS cannot count under basic sciences.
 They can only be counted as a social science (S).

-• At least five (5), three-credit courses in humanities and social sciences, and Practical Ethics for Future Leaders (660.400) (2 cr.), and Engineering Solutions in a Global, Economic, Environmental, and Societal Context (520.404) (1 cr.) for a total of 18 credits.
-If a student has a secondary major in ECE the student still must fulfill the ethics requirement.
-If a student has an ethics requirement in their primary major, they should first follow that.
-If their first major does not have an ethics requirement they must take some form of ethics.
-While Practical Ethics (EN.660.400) and Engineering solutions (EN.520.404) are preferred, they can be replaced with any other 3 credit or 2 + 1 credit variation.
+• At least six (6), three-credit courses in humanities and social sciences, for a total of 18 credits.
 The humanities and social sciences courses are one of the strengths of the academic programs at Johns Hopkins.
 They represent opportunities for students to appreciate some of the global and societal impacts of engineering, to understand contemporary issues, and to exchange ideas with scholars in other fields.
 Some of the courses will help students to communicate more effectively, to understand economic issues, or to analyze problems in an increasingly international world.
-The selection of courses should not consist solely of introductory courses but should have both depth and breadth.
-This means that students should take at least three (3) courses in a specific area with at least one of them at an advanced level (300 or 400 level).

 A combined bachelor’s/master’s degree provides students with a number of distinct advantages: